TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/ContextualMenu.rst

     *   :html:`data-uid="10" with :html:`data-contextmenu-uid="10"`
     *   :html:`data-context="tree" with :html:`data-contextmenu-context="tree"`

     to be compatible with TYPO3 v12+.
-To be compatible with TYPO3 v11 and v12
-    keep the previous attributes.

-    Using the deprecated JavaScript API will trigger a warning in the console and will stop working with TYPO3 v13.

 ..  versionadded:: 12.1
     The context menu JavaScript API was adapted to also support opening